FarronF/limerick-council-meetings/meetings/2025/04/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2025.md

 Limerick Greenway use exceeds national recreational walking averages, compared to

-national walking data reported in the Irish Sports Monitor.--- 7
+national walking data reported in the Irish Sports Monitor.
+---
+7

 